Sairyss/domain-driven-hexagon/README.md

 > Static code analysis is a method of debugging by examining source code before a program is run.

-For JavasScript and TypeScript, [Eslint](https://www.npmjs.com/package/eslint) with [typescript-eslint plugin](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin) and some rules (like [airbnb](https://www.npmjs.com/package/eslint-config-airbnb)) can be a great tool to enforce writing better code.
+For JavasScript and TypeScript, [Eslint](https://www.npmjs.com/package/eslint) with [typescript-eslint plugin](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin) and some rules (like [airbnb](https://www.npmjs.com/package/eslint-config-airbnb) / [airbnb-typescript](https://www.npmjs.com/package/eslint-config-airbnb-typescript)) can be a great tool to enforce writing better code.

+Try to make linter rules reasonably strict, this will help greatly to avoid "shooting yourself in a foot".
+Strict linter rules can prevent bugs and even serious security holes ([eslint-plugin-security](https://www.npmjs.com/package/eslint-plugin-security)).

+> **Adopt programming habits that constrain you, to help you to limit mistakes**.

+For example:

-Using `any` type is a bad practice.
+Using _explicit_ `any` type is a bad practice.
 Consider disallowing it (and other things that may cause problems):

 ```javascript
 // .eslintrc.js file